Daithi333/grid-api/README.md

   in other transactions.
 Better solution is needed, but for now it just iterates through previous rows to find a match.
 - Add functionality for row insertions
 - More testing of data changes, and multiple transactions which will undoubtedly cause problems with row numbers
+- Cache could just cache the file data and not the openpyxl cells

 ### Run app